azqanadeem/azqanadeem.github.io/_projects/phd-xai-incidentresponse.md

 **Description:**

-<em>The Semantics, Cybersecurity, and Services (SCS) group at the University of Twente and the Twente University Centre for Cybersecurity Research (TUCCR)
+<em>Are you interested in interpretable machine learning for cybersecurity, and want to empower security practitioners
-invites applications for a PhD Position in Explainable Incident Response.</em>
+by improving the current state of cyber incident response?
+The Semantics, Cybersecurity, and Services (SCS) group at the University of Twente and the Twente University Centre for Cybersecurity Research (TUCCR) invites applications for a PhD Position in Explainable Incident Response.</em>